FLORIDA INSTITUTE OF TECHNOLOGY

 Very Important Note on Individual Effort:

-All assigments are to be completed individually.
+All assignments are to be completed individually.
 Any individual assignment not completed by the individual will receive a grade of zero for the particular assignment.

 Assignments and Expectations:

-Each student is expected to submit all assignments in accordance with the assignment instructions and the assignment schedule outlined in this Course Syllabus.
-Student assignments must reflect the work and original contribution of each student.
+Each student is expected to submit all assignments by the assignment instructions and the assignment schedule outlined in this Course Syllabus.

 Communication Medium:

 The primary method of communication will be through the class electronic mail (e-mail) on Florida Tech’s learning management system, CANVAS.
-It is your responsibility to stay current with all postings to the class Web site on CANVAS.
+You are responsible for staying current with all postings on CANVAS's class website.

 NOTICE TO COURSE PARTICIPANTS

 This course may be recorded for use by students or faculty.
 Enrolled students are subject to having their images and voices recorded during classroom presentations, remote-access learning, and online course discussions.
 Course participants should have no expectation of privacy regarding their participation in the class.
 Recordings may not be reproduced, shared with those not registered in the course, or uploaded to other online environments.
-All recordings will be deleted at the conclusion of the academic term.
+All recordings will be deleted after the academic term.

 COURSE SCHEDULE